-Maximises the potential of the County to deliver a compact settlement form in line with National and Regional population targets, with a strong focus on regeneration and the redevelopment of brownfield over green field lands;
+Chapter 2 Maximises the potential of the County to deliver a compact settlement form in line with National and Regional population targets, with a strong focus on regeneration and the redevelopment of brownfield over green field lands; ----------- --

-Chapter 3 Natural, Cultural and Built Heritage Protects and enhances the key natural, cultural and built heritage assets which have shaped South Dublin County and continue to create a sense of place and local distinctiveness, including our diverse landscapes, our varied flora and fauna, our historic buildings and streetscapes, and our rich archaeological history, for current and future generations to appreciate and enjoy.
-Chapter 4 Green Infrastructure Promotes the development of an integrated GI network for South Dublin working with and enhancing existing biodiversity and natural heritage, improving our resilience to climate change and enabling the role of GI in delivering sustainable communities to provide environmental, economic and social benefits.
-Chapter 5 Quality Design and Healthy Placemaking Promotes high quality urban design and healthy placemaking that delivers attractive, connected, vibrant and well-functioning places in which to live, work, visit, socialise and invest.
-Chapter 6 Housing Ensures the delivery of high quality and well-designed homes in sustainable communities to meet a diversity of housing needs within the County.
-A de la constant de l Chapter 7 Sustainable Movement Increases the number of people walking, cycling and using public transport and reduces the need for car journeys, resulting in a more active and healthy community, a more attractive public realm, safer streets, less congestion, reduced carbon emissions, better air quality, and a positive climate impact.
-00 Chapter 8 Community Infrastructure and Open Space Creates healthy, inclusive and sustainable communities where all generations have local access to social, community and recreational facilities, and parks and green spaces, to suit their needs.
+( Chapter 3 Protects and enhances the key natural, cultural and built heritage assets which have shaped South Dublin County and continue to create a sense of place and local distinctiveness, including our diverse landscapes, our varied flora and fauna, our historic buildings and streetscapes, and our rich archaeological history, for current and future generations to appreciate and enjoy.
+Chapter 4 Promotes the development of an integrated GI network for South Dublin working with and enhancing existing biodiversity and natural heritage, improving our resilience to climate change and enabling the role of GI in delivering sustainable communities to provide environmental, economic and social benefits.
+Chapter 5 Promotes high quality urban design and healthy placemaking that delivers attractive, connected, vibrant and well-functioning places in which to live, work, visit, socialise and invest.
+Chapter 6 Ensures the delivery of high quality and well-designed homes in sustainable communities to meet a diversity of housing needs within the County.
+F Chapter 7 Increases the number of people walking, cycling and using public transport and reduce the need for car journeys, resulting in a more active and healthy community, a more attractive public realm, safer streets, less congestion, reduced carbon emissions, better air quality, and a positive climate impact.
+00 Chapter 8 Creates healthy, inclusive and sustainable communities where all generations have local access to social, community and recreational facilities, and parks and green spaces, to suit their needs.

-Chapter 9 Economic Development and Employ- ment Facilitates the creation of a strong and resilient economic base providing expanded opportunities for employment and facilitating a good quality of life within vibrant and attractive places to live, work, visit and invest.
-Chapter 10 Energy Delivers a green society and circular economy adaptable to new technologies, a home and place of employment for people and industries striving towards reducing their carbon footprint.
-Chapter 11 Infrastructure and Environ- mental Services Creates an environment characterised by high quality infrastructure networks and environmental services to ensure the health and wellbeing of those who live and work in the County, securing also the economic future of the County.
-2023 2023 Chapter 12 Implementation and Monitoring Sets out development standards and criteria that should be read alongside the policies and objectives contained within each of the chapters.
+Chapter 9 Facilitates the creation of a strong and resilient economic base providing expanded opportunities for employment and facilitating a good quality of life within vibrant and attractive places to live, work, visit and invest. -~ Chapter 10 Deliver a green society and circular economy adaptable to new technologies, a home and place of employment for people and industries striving towards reducing their carbon footprint.
+Chapter 11 Create an environment characterised by high quality infrastructure networks and environmental services to ensure the health and wellbeing of those who live and work in the County, securing also the economic future of the County.
+Chapter 12 'Our Neighbourhoods' collates the key objectives specific to each particular neighbourhood area which when combined will contribute towards the achievement of the overall vision for the plan within each neighbourhood and the delivery of compact and sustainable neighbourhoods.
+Chapter 13 'Implementation and Monitoring' sets out development standards and criteria that should be read alongside the policies and objectives contained within each of the chapters.
 It also includes a monitoring framework which categorises key policies in terms of their contribution towards the achievement of the Strategic Vision.